nextflow-io/training/docs/nf_develop/1_03_pipeline.md

 !!! question "Exercise"

-    Use the `nf-core modules info` command to view information for the `seqtk_trim` module
+    View information for the `seqtk/trim` module using the `nf-core modules info` command:

     ```
-    nf-core modules info seqtk_trim
+    nf-core modules info seqtk/trim
     ```

 Using this module information you can work out what inputs are required for the `SEQTK_TRIM` process:

 1.  `tuple val(meta), path(reads)`

-    -   A tuple with a meta _map_ and a list of fastq _files_
+    -   A tuple with a meta _map_ and a list of FASTQ _files_
     -   The channel `ch_samplesheet` used by the `FASTQC` process can be used as the reads input.

-As only one input channel required and it already exists it can be added to your `mypipeline.nf` file without any additional channel creation or modifications.
+As only one input channel required, and it already exists, it can be added to your `mypipeline.nf` file without any additional channel creation or modifications.

 !!! question "Exercise"

-    Add the `SEQTK_TRIM` process to your `mypipeline.nf` file.
+    Add the `SEQTK_TRIM` process to your `myfirstpipeline.nf` file.

-    ```groovy title="workflows/mypipeline.nf" linenums="40"
+    ```groovy title="workflows/myfirstpipeline.nf" linenums="37"
     //
     // MODULE: Run SEQTK_TRIM
     //